microsoft/cpp_client_telemetry/private/docs/data-viewer.md

 having to add fall-back logic in case of retries or network failures.
 The dispatching of the event to the registered viewers is not done in any particular order.

+In terms of lock contention, `RegisterViewer` and `Unregister*Viewer` methods take exclusive locks as they are allowed to modify the internal map of registered data viewers.
+The `DispatchDataViewerEvent` and `IsViewerRegistered` take shared locks as they only need the knowledge regarding the current state of registered viewers and perform relevant operations on that.

 To provide access to `IDataViewerCollection`, `ILogManager` Accessors will be added as below and the `LogManagerImpl` will store a pointer to the implemented instance of `IDataViewerCollection`.